 I initially used 2 12V 1000 RPM motors but they turned out to be to weak so I ordered some new motors which were the same size but instead of 1000 RPM they are now 100 RPM.
 If I wanted to put bigger motors in it, I had to completely redesign the tank which would take up to much time as I already 3D-printed all the parts.

-The 2 motors are currently being driven by 2 BTS7960b motor drivers which are controlled by an arduino nano V3.
+The 2 motors are currently being driven by a L298N motor driver which is controlled by an arduino nano V3.
 The arduino reads the data from 2 channels on the spektrum receiver.
-I might replace the arduino and motor drivers by 2 car esc's but it's also possible I keep the arduino so I can connect some sensors to it so I can make the tank perform tasks autonomously.
+I might replace the arduino and motor driver by 2 car esc's but it's also possible I keep the arduino so I can connect some sensors to it so I can make the tank perform tasks autonomously.

 In front of the tank is a camera which is placed inside an "eye" so the driver can look up and down.
 The up and down movement of the "eye" is obtained by a standard 9g servo.
 The video feed gets transmitted through a 600mW 5.8gHz transmitter and gets send to some FPV goggles.

 The hatch on top of the tank gets hold on by 2 neodymium magnets (1 in the body, 1 in the hatch).